boustrophedon/extrasafe/README.md

 # Caveats

-Seccomp filters don't allow you to do some things, and are a somewhat blunt tool.
+Seccomp filters are a somewhat blunt tool.

 - They don't allow you to filter by path name in `open` calls, or indeed any syscall arguments that are pointers (but see below about Landlock!)
 	- In particular, this can make SSL somewhat annoying because you have to open a bunch of files to check for certificates.